mircealungu/mircea/drafts/wbse.md

 	- adding another wish asking the LLM to modify the system. this requires that the LLM has to be fed the whole system as a whole as part of the training. so instead of replacing an older wish, one will just amend it. imprecise definitions of program transformations might be possible, but how is the programmer to verify that their imprecise request is fulfilled? in our thought experiment, all they write are "wishes" but to know which of the wishes really are what they want they can't check the generated code. so they are left with the only way to test is "trying out the system" or writing "tests" that ensure that the generated code

-### This system is not sustainable

-The LLM works based on examples it finds on the internet.
-Thus, it can not work on new technologies and languages until they have a critical mass.
+One possible outcome of this is that parts of the system will forever depend on particular versions of the LLM.
+Another is a continuous verification whether the LLM generated snippets do the same with every new version.
+And if not, adjusting the prompts till they match...

 #### The low level wishes are exactly those for which there are better solutions